 When you flip a light switch in your house, turn on the toaster, or plug in your new electric vehicle, the price you pay for the electricity to power that appliance is likely higher than it’s ever been.
 While prices can fluctuate due to factors like weather, the overall trend in 2024 shows electricity costs are reaching new highs.
 Why is that?
-And what can be done to get power prices under control?
-We’ll look at data about what’s driving seemingly endless increases in electric rates and how SPAN is a part of the solution.
+And what can be done to reduce the upward pressure on rates?
+We’ll look at data about what’s driving costs in the electric system and how SPAN is a part of the solution

 First, some background about what goes into electric rates.
 There are more than 3,000 utilities across the United States and every single one of them has a different price for electricity, which is presented in different ways to consumers.
 What’s the same for everyone, no matter where you live or who your electric utility is, is that the total price you pay for power is driven by the costs of the power plants (and the fuel that goes into the power plants, if they’re not renewable energy resources like wind and solar) that generate power and the poles and wires and other equipment that distribute the electricity to end users.
 Technical aficionados will appreciate that both categories are made of physical infrastructure plus the costs of people and IT systems to manage the infrastructure, but we don’t need to get into that level of detail here.